Healthy Yogurt Guide

 First things first: Do you know what makes yogurt, yogurt?
 Yogurt is a cultured or fermented milk product that is soured and thickened by adding specific lactic acid-producing cultures to milk.
-(Btw: Sour cream is soured cream with a different group of cultures added).
+(Fun fact: Sour cream is cream with a different group of cultures added).

 While doing the research for this guide, I came across tons of articles that claimed that if yogurt is pasteurized, it won’t contain any live/active cultures.
 This is technically true, but doesn’t apply to any yogurt you’ll find in the United States, because the cultures are always added AFTER the milk is pasteurized.

-I couldn’t find a single brand of yogurt that didn’t contain at least two live cultures (although some contain as many as five or six, which is obviously even better!).
+I couldn’t find a single brand of yogurt that didn’t contain at least two live cultures.
+Many contain as many as five or six, which is obviously even better.

-All yogurt will have Lactobacillus bulgaricus and Streptococcus thermophiles, and in higher quality yogurt you may also see Lactobacillus acidophilus, Lactobacillus casei, Bifidus, and others.
+All yogurt will have Lactobacillus bulgaricus and Streptococcus thermophiles.
+The healthiest yogurt might have Lactobacillus acidophilus, Lactobacillus casei, Bifidus, and other strains.

 Greek-style yogurt is everywhere these days, and some of you probably think it’s much tastier than regular yogurt.
-But is it healthier?
+But is it the healthiest yogurt?
 In a word: yes.